Upskill and improve your chances of employment with a forklift licence. There are two options when you are learning to drive a forklift:

 How to get a forklift F endorsement

 The F endorsement theory can be done online here.
-Once you have completed the theory you must book in with an approved forklift assessor so that you can do the practical and theory assessments.
+Once you have completed the theory you must book in with an approved forklift assessor so that you can do the practical and theory assessments; our course already includes the assessment with Master Drive.
 They will give you a certificate when you successfully complete it.

 To get your F endorsement on your licence you will need to provide a certificate to NZTA showing that you’ve successfully completed an approved course.
 You must wait until you receive your driver licence back with your endorsement before you can use a forklift on the road.
 You will need to fill out an application form, present evidence of your identity, prove your eyesight meets the required standard, provide a medical certificate, pay the application fee and present your certificate from the approved instructor.
 Forms can be downloaded here.